 - Cut out your first panel from the cloth using our circumference division by 6 which is 24 inches by our full length (45 inches).

 - On that panel, identify where the waist, hip and half length would be and mark it.
-From our division and seam allowance our waist is 7.6, hip is 8.8 (approximately 9) and half length is 18
+From our division and seam allowance, our waist is 7.6, hip is 8.8 (approximately 9) and the half-length is 18

 - On the half length line (at 18 inches from the top of the cloth), identify the center.
 Ensure you are at the center.